From shoestring travelling to a six-figure salary

 With big dreams and a growing list of skills and interests, who knows where Marc will end up.
 One thing is for sure however, he’s going to do his best to enjoy the journey.

-If it's time to upskill, reskill or kick start a new career, explore more than 100 VET and Higher Education courses at CDU.
+If it's time to upskill, reskill or kick-start a new career, explore more than 100 TAFE and Higher Education courses at CDU.
 Choose from certificates, diplomas, degrees and short courses.